tc-lang/trenchcoat/aims.md

 Now for the juicy stuff:
 - Goroutines are FANTASTIC.
 They should be first class, at both the high and low level; they are essential to being able to use the language in many contexts.
 - Generics are a must have, at both levels.
+- All the language features should eaasily readable, not only to those who know the language, but by those who know other languages.
+- Bot levels should be easy to learn.
+Ideally easier than Rust, but that might be hard at the low level.
+- Not only should there be memory and thread safety built in, but there should be
+- Security built in.
+You should be able to compile a program in a way in which you know that it cannot access the network, or the filesystem (or maybe only a preportion of the filesystem) - except through whitelisted modules.
+- Maybe you can import a module without giving it network access or access to other features, this limits the potential for malware modules.
+- Runtime errors are bad

+In addition to all of this, the TrenchCoat language and all TrenchCoat developed libraries should be super well documented!

+Blimey this is a lot to do.

 ```
 In summary: TrenchCoat LL = Go + Rust